top of page

 When you and your co-workers vote to join a union, the company is obligated under federal law to bargain with you and your co-workers.

-Many of our members enjoy overtime pay and joining a union does not jeopardize that, a union simply helps establish a practice that is fair.
+Many of our members enjoy overtime pay and joining a union does not jeopardize that; a union simply helps establish a practice that is fair.

 Example: When an extra shift is needed, a fair practice may be to have a sign-up sheet.
 Most senior employee's that want to work will get first choice.
 If there aren't enough people to run the shift, the least senior qualified employees may be forced.
+Employees can only be forced to work 2 overtime shifts per month.

 bottom of page